Change is inevitable. Even if we try to avoid it, it still happens (such as the worldwide pandemic we’re currently wrestling with).

 Even small transitions can be difficult for little ones (like having to stop playing to take a bath).
 So big changes, like a parent going back to work, moving to new home, or divorce can turn their tiny world upside-down.
 Toddlers depend on familiarity in their routines and environment, so when a major shift happens it’s important to understand how it affects them, and how you can support them through it.

 Why Change is Difficult for Toddlers

-It’s easy to imagine why change is so hard for toddlers: They lack both the understand of why a change happen, and how to cope with the emotions that come with it.
+It’s easy to imagine why change is so hard for toddlers: They lack both the understanding of why a change happens, and how to cope with the emotions that come with it.
 More importantly, they’re still developing a sense of time, so it’s difficult for them to plan for what comes next.
 They’re living in the moment, so if you tell them, “We’re going on a trip tomorrow,” you’ll likely have to remind them again in the morning because they’re still learning what “tomorrow” really means.

 Children have different temperaments, too, which can contribute to how well they handle change.
 For instance, toddlers who are slow-to-warm-up to new people and places may need more support throughout a transition.

 Tips for Guiding a Toddler Through Change

 Here are some ways to help your little one cope during times of change: